European plaice

-The European plaice (Pleuronectes platessa), commonly referred to as simply plaice, is a species of marine flatfish in the genus Pleuronectes of the family Pleuronectidae.
+The European plaice (Pleuronectes platessa), commonly referred to as simply plaice, or schol in Dutch, is a species of marine flatfish in the genus Pleuronectes of the family Pleuronectidae.

 Description

 The European plaice is characterized, on their dorsal side, by their dark green to dark brown skin, blotched with conspicuous, but irregularly distributed, orange spots.
 The ventral side is pearly white.
 The skin is smooth with small scales.
 They are able to adapt their colour somewhat to match that of their surroundings, but the orange spots always remain visible.
 The skin lacks any prickles.

 The outline of adults is oval.
 The head is rather small and is less than 25% of the total length.
 The pointed mouth is terminal and fairly small with its maxilla reaching just below the right eye.
 Both eyes are located at the right side of the body.
 The bony ridge behind the eyes is another characteristic for this species.
 The lateral line curves slightly above the pectoral fin.
 The dorsal fin reaches the eye.
 The dorsal and anal fins are distant from the caudal fin.
 The anal fin contains 48 to 59 soft rays and is preceded by a spine.
 The dorsal fin has 65 to 79 soft rays, the pectoral fin 10 to 11, and the ventral fin six.

 European plaice can live up to 20 years and will reach its maximum size at about 50 to 70 cm but individuals up to 78 cm and 5.7 kg have been observed.